-Modular Compact Sensors (MCS): New type of 3D laser triangulation sensors
+Modular compact sensors: A new type of 3D laser triangulation sensor

 3D laser triangulation sensors are being used more and more in the development of industrial inspection systems.
-They usually consist either of discrete setups with camera and line laser projector or they are factory assembled and calibrated devices with integrated camera and line laser.
+They usually consist either of discreet setups with camera and line laser projector or they are factory assembled and calibrated devices with integrated camera and line lasers.

-Discrete setups have the advantage of their customizability to the requirements of the application (FOV, triangulation angle, working distance), but they demand an increased effort for engineering, components encapsulation, calibration and integration in the application.
-On the other hand factory calibrated 3D laser triangulation sensors enable an easy integration and shorten the application development remarkably.
-However their design cannot be customized to meet 100% the needs of the application without significant effort and high NRE costs.
+Discreet setups have the advantage of their flexibility to the requirements of the application (FOV, triangulation angle, working distance), but they demand an increased effort for engineering, components encapsulation, calibration and integration in the application.
+On the other hand, factory calibrated 3D laser triangulation sensors enable an easy integration and shorten the application development remarkably.
+However, their design cannot be customized to meet 100% the needs of the application without significant effort and high NRE costs.

 This lecture presents a new concept of 3D laser triangulation sensors, which allows overcoming the aforementioned limitations.
-Thanks to their modular design the Modular Compact Sensors (MCS) combine the design flexibility of discrete setups with the advantages of factory calibrated 3D sensors.
+Thanks to their modular design, the Modular Compact Sensors (MCS) combine the design flexibility of discreet setups with the advantages of factory calibrated 3D sensors.